 You know that his schedule is extremely variable.
 You know that your husband will “promise” you things but may not be able to or may not remember to follow through precisely at the time he had said.

 You TOTALLY have the power to make this a non-issue.
 Yes, it would be awesome if he always called exactly when he said he would.
-But since you know that he has this tendency to say he will do things and then he can’t do it or it slips his mind – then please RELEASE HIM from your expectations.
+But since you know that he has this tendency to say he will do things and then he can’t do it or it slips his mind – then you could choose to release him from your expectations.

-One reader shared a quote with me “expectations are premeditated resentment.”
+One reader shared a quote with me that, “expectations are premeditated resentment.”

 WHAT HE IS HEARING

 I believe he is hearing disrespect and that is why he is getting upset.
-I realize you don’t intend to be disrespectful – you are upset because he didn’t call when he said he would.
+I realize you don’t intend to be disrespectful – you are upset because he didn’t call when he said he would – as many wives would be.
 But that is likely what he hears.

-Focus on your own pure feelings and on whatever he is doing RIGHT.
+I would suggest to focus on expressing your own feelings and on whatever he is doing RIGHT.
 As he feels increasingly respected and sees your faith and trust in him, and you praise him when he does what you like – he will probably do what you want more and more often.
 There may be times you need to address a shortcoming or sin (Matthew 7:1-5, Matthew 18:16-18).
 But, as much as possible, don’t blame him and label him.
 Talk about your feelings and desires – then he can be the hero instead of being labelled the villain with no way to make things right.

 WHAT WOULD WORK?

-A great way to get him to call you sooner is to THANK HIM and PRAISE HIM when he does call you on time.
+A great way to get him to call you sooner is to thank and praise him when he does call you on time.

 - “Sweetheart, THANKS SO much for calling me as soon as you got to the airport!
 That makes me feel so loved.
 You are the best!”